-The Austin E. Knowlton Memorial Scholarship awards a minimum of $4,000 to one first-year student and can be renewed annually for four years.
-Special consideration is given to residents of Ohio, with a first preference for students interested in majoring in math or a math-related field.
+The Austin E. Knowlton Memorial Scholarships award $4,000 to two first-year students and can be renewed annually for four years.
+Special consideration is given to residents of Ohio, with a first preference for students interested in majoring in math or science-related fields.

 The award and application process: